sswmjoy/note-software-engineer/README.md

 ---
 #### 1.Lauguage
 ##### Java
-- Core Jave Interview Questions and Answers(Freshers&Experienced Developers):
-    **Q1:What are the types of Exceptions?
+- Core Jave Interview Questions and Answers(Freshers&Experienced Developers):<br>**Q1:What are the types of Exceptions?
 Explain the hierarchy of Java Exception classes?**
     Ans:Exception is an error event that can happen during the execution of a program and disrupts its normal flow.

     There are THREE TPYES of Java Exception,Checked Exception,Unchecked Exception and Error.